Felipe Rodríguez-Gentile: Senior

+Rodríguez-Gentile with Preston North End.

 The following season, having signed a scholarship deal with the club, Rodríguez-Gentile was included in the first team squad ahead of pre-season.
 In Preston's opening game of pre-season, a friendly game against Bamber Bridge, Rodríguez-Gentile was brought on as a second-half substitute for Mikey O'Neill, and went on to score in Preston's 7–0 win.
 This performance earned him a place in the squad travelling to Spain, where he would continue to impress, scoring twice more in friendlies.
 In a 3–0 win against Gibraltar opposition Bruno's Magpies, he calmly finished early in the second half, before scoring a consolation in a 2–1 home loss to Ipswich Town on 19 July.

 Rodríguez-Gentile was included on the bench for Preston's opening game of the 2023–24 season, which they would go on to draw 1–1 away at Bristol City.
 He remained on the bench for the next four Championship fixtures, but due to Preston's form, winning all four matches, he found himself unable to make his debut.
+In early November 2023, he signed a professional contract with Preston - a deal running through summer 2026.
+He remained in the first-team picture for pre-season going into the 2024–25 season, though manager Ryan Lowe suggested that Rodríguez-Gentile may go out on loan to give him first-team opportunities.
+In December 2024, he was again linked with a move to the Premier League, with both Nottingham Forest and Tottenham Hotspur being touted as potential suitors.

+Loan to AFC Fylde

+On 30 January 2026, it was announced that Rodríguez-Gentile would spend the remainder of the 2025–26 season with National League North club Fylde.
+He made his debut the following day, as Fylde lost 1–0 at home to Southport, with Rodríguez-Gentile coming on as a second-half substitute.
+He would score his first goals for the club in Fylde's next game, netting a brace in the Coasters 5–2 win against Peterborough Sports on 3 February.
+Goals against Curzon Ashton and Telford United followed, bringing his tally up to four goals in his first eight league appearances.
+He ultimately finished his time with the Coasters with seven goals in 19 appearances.

+Portland Hearts of Pine

+On 14 August, USL League One club Portland Hearts of Pine announced the signing of Rodríguez-Gentile.
+He made his first appearance two days later, coming on as a substitute in a 2–1 defeat to Forward Madison FC.